CreativeInquiry/terrapattern-website/content/faq.md

 ### The results I'm getting don't seem accurate.

 * It's tile-based search, not pixel-based.
 The system may be offering up tiles that match your selected tile on different visual features than the ones you're expecting.
 If possible, try selecting a different tile that better contains your object of interest.
-* The tiles may have changed since we built our model.
+* The Terrapattern tool is *scale dependent*.
+Our model is built from Google map tiles collected at "magification level 19".
+This means that it may be difficult or unreliable to search for features smaller than X meters, or larger than X meters.
-* It's scale dependent.
-We examine the world at level 19.
+* It's possible that the map tiles you're seeing may have changed since we built our model.
 * You may have selected something truly unique.

 ### Is this art?